preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Disabling the IKS public CSE on a VPC CFEE
 {: #disable-iks-public-cse}
+Disabling the public CSE will remove the access needed to run `kubectl` commands or otherwise access your kubernetes API server from the public Internet.
+Do not do this unless you have the required network connectivity in place to allow access to the private subnets in your VPC.
+{: note}
 1. Log into the IBM Cloud CLI.
 2. Find the cluster associated with your VPC CFEE.
 The format of the name of the cluster is `<CFEE name>-cluster`.